 It's this weird mix of autobiography and biography, mystery and memoir.

-And it's the way I heard it because honestly, like you, I am tired of people who are just completely infected with certainty, telling me without any shred of hubris or humility, precisely how a thing has to be.
+And it's the way I heard it because honestly, like you, I am tired of people who are just completely infected with certainty telling me without any shred of hubris or humility precisely how a thing has to be.

-I mean, we're we're a nation now.
+I mean, we're, we're a nation now.

 Don't get me wrong.

-There is there is objective truth, you know.
+There is objective truth, you know.

-There absolutely there's objective truth.
+Absolutely, there's objective truth.

 But the question is, what's persuasive?